Ombudsman services by country: Moldova

 There have been officials with ombudsperson functions in the Republic of Moldova at least since 1998, but with some differences in the names of the offices and contexts.
-Since 2014, the ombudsperson is named the People's Advocate (Ombudsman) (Avocatul Poporului (Ombudsman), and together with a General Secretary and the Children's Advocate is heading an office involving 65 persons, including representatives for four autonomous regions.
-People's Advocate since 24 September 2021 is Natalia Moloșag, and Children's Advocate (formally: People's Advocate for Child's Rights, (Avocatul Poporului pentru drepturile copilului), since 8 April 2016 is Maia Bănărescu.
+Since 2014, the ombudsperson is named the People's Advocate (Ombudsman) (Avocatul Poporului (Ombudsman), and together with a General Secretary and the Children's Advocate, is heading an office involving 65 persons, including representatives for four autonomous regions.
+People's Advocate since 24 September 2021 is Natalia Moloșag, and Children's Advocate (formally: People's Advocate for Children's Rights, (Avocatul Poporului pentru drepturile copilului), since 8 April 2016 is Maia Bănărescu.

 Nepal

-In the Nepalese context there are mainly two organizations working as 'Ombudsman type' organization.
+In the Nepalese context, there are two main organizations working as an 'Ombudsman-type' organization.
 The Constitution of Nepal (2015) has continued the establishment of the Commission for the Investigation of Abuse of Authority as a powerful body against corruption prevention.
-Earlier, by the second amendment of the Constitution of The Kingdom of Nepal in 1975 established an Ombudsmen type Corruption Prevention Commission with a wide role of corruption investigation, adjudication and prosecution.
-Yet, another institution against corruption vigilance National Vigilance Center (NVC) (Nepali: राष्ट्रिय सतर्कता केन्द्र) is established and NVC works under the direct supervision of the Prime Minister.
+Earlier, by the second amendment of the Constitution of the Kingdom of Nepal in 1975, established an Ombudsmen-type Corruption Prevention Commission was established with a role of corruption investigation, adjudication and prosecution.
+Yet, another institution against corruption vigilance, National Vigilance Center (NVC) (Nepali: राष्ट्रिय सतर्कता केन्द्र), is established, and NVC works under the direct supervision of the Prime Minister.

 Netherlands

 Article 78 of the Constitution of the Netherlands, as revised in 1983, established an office of National Ombudsman.
 The Ombudsman may investigate, suo motu or on foot of a complaint, the actions of State bodies or other public entities.
-The ombudsman and deputy are appointed by the House of Representatives for a fixed period or until reaching retirement age.
-The office includes a children's ombudsman.
+The ombudsman and deputy are appointed by the House of Representatives for a period of six years or until reaching retirement age.

+The office consists of 220 specialists.
+It also includes a children's ombudsman.

+Reinier van Zutphen has been the National Ombudsman since 2015.

 New Zealand

-The post of Ombudsman was established in New Zealand in 1962, to investigate complaints against central and local government agencies.
-In 1975 the post was expanded, with a Chief Ombudsman and several other ombudsmen.
+The post of Ombudsman was established in New Zealand in 1962 to investigate complaints against central and local government agencies.
+In 1975, the post was expanded, with a Chief Ombudsman and several other ombudsmen.

 The Ombudsman's role in New Zealand is to protect the rights of citizens across various sectors, most notably to request official information that central and local government hold through the Official Information Act 1982 and the Local Government Official Information and Meetings Act.
-It investigates complaints on perceived breaching of official information law, ensuring that the law is upheld and that departments are kept fully accountable.
-When investigating matters of Official Information, the Ombudsman scrutinizes public institutions which includes (as outlined by Schedule 1 of the Ombudsmen Act 1975):
+It investigates complaints on perceived breaches of the official information law, ensuring that the law is upheld and that departments are kept fully accountable.
+When investigating matters of Official Information, the Ombudsman scrutinizes public institutions, which include (as outlined by Schedule 1 of the Ombudsmen Act 1975):